Olivier salad with chicken

 - Mix everything using a blender.

 - Now start slowly pouring the olive oil.
 Don’t add more oil until it’s fully incorporated.

 - Add more water to achieve desired consistency.
 Add more salt if needed.

 To make the salad

-- Rinse the chicken in cold water, put it into a medium-sized pot, add 3 bay leaves, and cover with water.
+- Rinse the chicken in cold water, put it into a medium-sized pot, add 3 bay leaves, a bit of salt, and cover with water.
 Cook for about 30 minutes after the water is boiling on medium heat, until the chicken is tender.

 - Cool down the chicken in the broth, and then take it out (this will make the taste more intense).

 - While the chicken is cooking, put the potatoes and the carrot into another medium-sized pot (both unpeeled), add salt and cook on medium heat until tender.

 - When the vegetables are ready, remove them from water, cool down, and peel.
-(The potatoes may be ready earlier than the carrot, remove them from the water and keep cooking the carrot until it’s ready.)
+(The carrots may be ready earlier than the potatoes, remove them from the water and keep cooking the carrot until it’s ready.)

 - Cook the eggs in water, for 9 minutes after the water starts to boil.
 Remove the eggs from the water and run cold water over them to cool them down and make peeling easier.

 - Defrost the peas, if frozen: put them into a colander and pour about 2 liters of boiling water over them.

 - Cut the meat, eggs, and all the vegetables into 1/2 cm cubes.

 - Transfer the meat, eggs, and all the vegetables into a large bowl, and add peas.

 - Add mayonnaise and thoroughly mix everything.